Scrap metal merchants in Leicestershire.

-TBD Morris Recycling are one of Leicestershire's premier metal recycling companies providing you with skips and/or lidded bins to best suit your scrap metal recycling requirement.
+TBD Morris Recycling are one of Leicestershire’s premier metal recycling companies, providing you with skips and/or lidded bins to best suit your scrap metal recycling requirements.
 Contact TBD Morris Recycling for a no obligation, on-site survey to advise you of the best methods for scrap metal recycling.

 All scrap metals will be collected and processed at our waste management centre in Loughborough.

 We are an Authorised Treatment Facility (ATF) for end of life vehicles; in addition we can cater for the disposal and recycling of vehicle tyres.

 Recycling fridges, freezers, cookers, washing machines and dishwashers are normally known as ‘white goods’.